sensorario/go-design-patterns/antipattern/singleton/README.md

 ## Few words …

-Is not good pattern if used to bring the state of the applicatoin and can cnange during its lifecycle.
+Is not good pattern if used to bring the state of the application and can change during its life cycle.
 Making something global to avoid passing it around is a code smell.
 But use it to read configuration is good.
-Used to load a resource just first time is requested and to provide that resource everywere is a good way to use this pattern.
+Used to load a resource just first time is requested and to provide that resource every were is a good way to use this pattern.